productscience/blue-world-lite/README.md

 ```

 You can automate the setup of a super user and naming of the site with these
-bash commands that use the Django shell, and the environment variables you've
+commands that use the Django shell, and the environment variables you've
 configured.
-(These are the commands used by Travis for example):
+These are the commands used by Travis for example:

 ```
 python manage.py loaddata data/user.json